Decision Tree Flow Charts

 visual structuring of logic

-logical expression evaluator for both simple and compound logic
+logical expression evaluation for both simple and compound logic

-Decision flowcharts and decision trees are graphical representations of processes and offer a number of advantages:
+Decision flowcharts and decision trees are graphical representations of decision processes and offer a number of advantages:

 You can present and explain a decision-making process often on a single page

 A picture is worth a thousand words.
 They are compact and concise.
-You can explain a complicated, structured process with multiple routes to diverse conclusions with a single page chart rather than a long document.
-Trying to represent nested complexity using text or decision tables is both clumsy and confusing.
+You can explain a complicated, structured process with multiple alternate routes to diverse conclusions often in a single page chart.
+Trying to represent nested complexity using text or decision tables is messy and hard to manage

 You can standardize and automate the process

-Once a decision flowchart exists, everyone who needs to make that decision can do so in the same way and in a shorter space of time.
-This is a precursor to automation.
+Once a decision making flowchart exists, everyone who needs to make that decision can do so in the same way quickly.
+This can lead to decision automation.
 Self-service systems can compute answers instantly.

 You can see missing decision points

-Just the task of documenting a process lets you see where bits are missing.
-In addition, VisiRule can produce an exhaustive truth table which helps identify gaps and spot inconsistencies in the given logic.
+Just the task of documenting a process can help you see where bits are missing.
+VisiRule offers a truth table to spot inconsistencies and gaps.

 You avoid having staff as a single point of failure

-By taking human participation out of the decision-making process, you ensure good decisions are taken regardless of which people are or are not available at any point in time.
+By taking humans out of the decision-making process, you ensure good decisions are taken regardless of which people are, or are not, available.

-Read more about the role of flowcharts in How to Simplify Decision Making With Flowcharts.
+Read about flowcharts in How to Simplify Decision Making With Flowcharts.

-Read more about the role of decision trees in An Intro to Logic Trees and Structured Programming.
+Read about logic trees in An Intro to Logic Trees and Structured Programming.

-Read an interesting introduction to Decision Trees in Decision Trees — An Intuitive Introduction
+Read more on Decision Trees in Decision Trees — An Intuitive Introduction

-VisiRule lets you decide how to lay out your charts.
-The VisiRule author has total control over the relative size and position of each node and which fields are visible.
-This means you can preserve existing designs, which usually took a lot of time and effort to 'shape'.
+VisiRule lets you decide how to lay out decision charts.
+You have total control over the relative size and position of each node and field visibility.
+This means you can preserve existing designs, which often took a lot of time and effort to organize.

-You can provide a view of the chart at run-time to help people navigate their way thru the questionnaire.
-So when users stray down the wrong branch, get asked the wrong questions, they can, by inspecting the diagram, go back up to where they took a wrong turn, and change their mind.
+You can offer a view of the chart at run-time to help people see their position and context within the questionnaire.
+So when users stray down the wrong branch, get asked the wrong questions, they can, by looking at the diagram, go back up to where they took a wrong turn, and change their mind.
 Just like a road map!

-In VisiRule, the author builds a chart by drawing a sequence of connected questions plus associated tests to be performed.
+The VisiRule author builds decision flowcharts by drawing a sequence of connected questions.
 Logical and mathematical expressions determine which branch is followed next.
 VisiRule's path-finding engine will look for a route between the entry node and a conclusion by evaluating the questions on the path.

-In this way, a VisiRule chart is like a Google map and shows the possible routes between start and end nodes.
-Except with VisiRule the 'towns' to be visited are either askable questions or computable calculations.
-On leaving a 'town', there is a test to see which way to go visit next.
-The eventual route that connects the start node to the final conclusion forms a connected decision path, and provides a complete logical explainable trail of the journey.
+VisiRule charts are like Google maps.
+They show the possible routes between start and end nodes.
+In VisiRule, the 'towns' visited are askable questions or computed calculations.
+On leaving a 'town', there is a test to see where to go next.
+The final route that connects the start node to the conclusion forms a connected decision path, and can provide a complete logical explanation trail of the journey.